mosip/documentation/docs/e-signet-ida-authentication-system.md

 # IDA as Authentication System

-IDA is integrated as authentication system in e-Signet services with below 2 endpoints.
+IDA is integrated as authentication system in e-Signet services with the below 2 endpoints.
 1. kyc-auth endpoint
     ## TODO - add stoplight doc here
 2. kyc-exchange endpoint